bgkillas/kalc/README.md

 --tabbed toggles tabbed display for matrixes
---debug displays computation time in nanoseconds --depth display 2d complex graphs in 3d with imag #'s going up/down on the z axis --small_e use small e notation, like 5e2=5*10^2, instead of capital 'E' for scientific notation. only works with a number before and number or '-' sign after the 'e' otherwise assumes euler number
+--debug displays computation time in nanoseconds --depth display 2d complex graphs in 3d with imag #'s going up/down on the z axis --flat display 2d complex graphs like they are on the 2d number line --small_e use small e notation, like 5e2=5*10^2, instead of capital 'E' for scientific notation. only works with a number before and number or '-' sign after the 'e' otherwise assumes euler number

 - flags can be executed in runtime just without the dashes